jzohrab/pytubedl/README.md

-# Python YouTube downloader and backchainer
+# Python backchainer

-Download youtube files, and after breaking them up, use backchaining to work on sentence pronunciation.
+Utils to break up an audio file, and use backchaining to work on sentence pronunciation.

 This uses [Vosk](https://github.com/alphacep/vosk-api) for offline audio transcription.
 You have to install a model for the language you want (see https://alphacephei.com/vosk/models) -- unfortunately only a few languages are supported at the moment.